Records Management Policy

 Recordkeeping system means a subset of an information system that is designed to control information as required by this policy and the State Records Act.
 The primary recordkeeping system implemented at UTS as part of the records management program is Content Manager.

-State archive means a state record under the control of the State Archives and Records Authority of NSW.
+State archive means a state record that falls under the control of Museums of History NSW.
 A record may be designated as a state archive based on retention and disposal authorities issued under the State Records Act.

 Vital record means a record that is essential for the ongoing business of the university, without which UTS could not continue to function effectively or protect its interests.
 These include, but are not limited to, contracts and associated variations, deeds, memoranda of understanding, licences, evidence of ownership of physical and intellectual property, and other records documenting the legal authority or rights of the university.